oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 # Lab 5: Call your model through REST API using Postman
 ## Introduction

-In this lab, we will use Document Services in Postman.
+In this lab, we will use Document Understanding Services in Postman.

 Estimated Time: 15 minutes